xhluca/bm25s/README.md

 </details>

 > [!IMPORTANT]
-> BM25S just got faster!
-We are currently testing out integration with numba, which would make it up to [2x faster for larger datasets](https://github.com/xhluca/bm25-benchmarks?tab=readme-ov-file#queries-per-second)!
-Learn more about it and share your thoughts in [this discussion thread](https://github.com/xhluca/bm25s/discussions/46).
+> New in version 0.2.0: We are rolling out support for a numba backend, which gives around [2x speedup for larger datasets](https://github.com/xhluca/bm25-benchmarks?tab=readme-ov-file#queries-per-second)!
+Learn more about it and share your thoughts in [the version 0.2.0 release thread](https://github.com/xhluca/bm25s/discussions/58).

 ## Installation